Southern Indiana Screaming Eagles men's basketball

 The Southern Indiana Screaming Eagles men's basketball team, also previously known as the Indiana State University-Evansville Screaming Eagles, represents the University of Southern Indiana in Evansville, Indiana, United States.
 The Screaming Eagles currently compete in the Division I Ohio Valley Conference.

-The team is currently led by fifth-year head coach Stan Gouard and play their home games at Screaming Eagles Arena.
+The team is currently led by sixth-year head coach Stan Gouard and play their home games at Liberty Arena.
+He will continue to coach the 2026-2027 team next season.

 Postseason results

 NCAA Division II Tournament results

 The Screaming Eagles appeared in the NCAA Division II tournament twenty-nine times.
 Their combined record was 37–30.